BetaTetras/PasswordManager/README.md

 NOT THE FINAL VERSION OF THE LIBRARY "DataExplorer.c"

-Seconde version , wille be better over time
+Will be better over time...

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-